-The Open University will take all reasonable steps to provide the educational services that you have registered to receive.
+- A7.1.1 We will take all reasonable steps to provide the educational services that you have registered to receive.
 There may be circumstances outside of our control where we are unable to do so either in full or in part for reasons such as fire, flood, pandemic, war, terrorist acts, or industrial disputes.
-Where those or similar circumstances arise, we will minimise disruption as much as possible and wherever practicable, provide you with reasonable alternative arrangements to continue studying.
+Where those or similar circumstances arise, we will minimise disruption as much as possible and wherever practicable, provide you with reasonable alternative arrangements to continue studying. - A7.1.2 In circumstances where we are impacted by industrial disputes, we will always seek to mitigate any impact upon your student experience.

-In circumstances where The Open University is impacted by industrial disputes, we will always seek to mitigate any impact upon your student experience.
 When we are made aware of future industrial action, we will communicate with you to make you aware of any potential impact upon your studies and the support that is available to you.
-The Open University will work with staff and the Unions to seek a resolution to any such disputes.
+We will work with staff and the Unions to seek a resolution to any such disputes.